jhalterman/expiringmap/README.md

 #### On Expiration Listeners

 Expiration listeners should avoid blocking or synchronizing on shared resources since they are initially invoked from within the context of the ExpiringMap's lone Timer thread.
-Given this vulnerability, any expiration listener whose invocation duration exceeds a set threshold will thereafter be invoked from a separate thread pool to prevent entry expirations from stacking up in the Timer thread.
+Given this, any expiration listener whose invocation duration exceeds a set threshold will thereafter be invoked from a separate thread pool to prevent entry expirations from stacking up in the Timer thread.

-Nevertheless, ExpiringMap is still susceptible to ExpirationListener notifications stacking up if they are not processed in a timely manner.
+Nevertheless, ExpiringMap is still susceptible to ExpirationListener notifications stacking up internally if they are not processed in a timely manner.

 ## Docs

 JavaDocs are available [here](https://jhalterman.github.com/expiringmap/javadoc).

-## Future Enhancements

-* Consider strategies for dealing with long running expiration listeners

 ## License